jebeom/KIST-Cartographer/README.md

 I have created a 2D map by merging data from two LiDARs mounted on a mobile manipulator platform, as shown in the diagram below.
 You can modify the lua file and launch file appropriately to not only create a 2D map but also a 3D map.

-and you will need the cartographer and cartographer_ros packages, so please install them based on the [this link](https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html)
+You will need the cartographer and cartographer_ros packages, so please install them based on the [this link](https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html)

 ## How to make 2D map